 - As printable QR Code labels PDF—specify page layout

-10. Your QR Code batch will start processing.
+k.
+Your QR Code batch will start processing.
 It should be ready for download in a few minutes or a couple of hours, depending on the size.
-When ready, proceed to download the batch
+When ready, you’ll receive an email attached with a zip file containing the QR Codes

 To know more about creating QR Codes in bulk, refer to this detailed guide